“What’s an Aqua Apgar?”

 Midwives who attend the births of babies born in water have long been aware that there are some differences in their behaviour compared to babies born on land.
 In a nutshell, they are often calmer, and to some people they can seem to take a little longer to acclimatise to the change of being born.
 Midwives will tell you, however, that this isn’t a disadvantage, or a bad thing.
 Their transition to earth is often gentle, and this is one reason why some women, midwives and birth folk are big fans of water as a medium for labour and birth.

-As Dianne Garland (2017) notes in her book on waterbirth, the physiology of the first breath in a newborn is different in water than on land, and this is partly why German midwife Cornelia Enning developed the Aqua APGAR score.
-(Another notable issue that Garland raised is that the one-minute APGAR score is often not done at exactly one minute, generally because people guess the time and are inaccurate.
-This can lead to an underestimation of APGAR scoring in a water-born baby.)
+As Dianne Garland (2017) notes in her book on waterbirth, the physiology of the first breath in a newborn is different in water than on land, and this is partly why German midwife Cornelia Enning developed the Aqua Apgar score.
+(Another notable issue that Dianne raised is that the one-minute Apgar score is often not done at exactly one minute, generally because people guess the time and are inaccurate.
+This can lead to an underestimation of Apgar scoring in a water-born baby.)

-Midwifery wisdom often takes years to make its way into textbooks, and this sometimes never happens.
-For that reason and many others, if you know of other discussions on the Aqua APGAR score, or have experience of using it yourself, I would urge you to share your experiences here so that future readers can find these too.
+Midwifery wisdom often takes years to make its way into textbooks, and this soetimes never happens.
+For that reason and many others, if you know of other discussions on the Aqua Apgar score, or have experience of using it yourself, I would urge you to share your experiences with colleagues pr write about them so that future readers can find these too.
 It is in this way that we can expand our knowledge and find ways of being with women and babies which reflect the reality of different situations rather than the centralised, standardised pathways which too many people are being forced to take.

 Camargo JCS, Varela V, Ferreira FM et al (2018) The Waterbirth Project: São Bernardo Hospital experience.
 Women and Birth, online ahead of print.
 DOI: http://dx.doi.org/10.1016/j.wombi.2017.12.008